History of the Hong Kong Police Force: 21st century

 In April 2012, the Hong Kong Police Force publicly confirmed a ten-year contractual agreement with the 3M Cogent company to develop the biometric arm of the organization.
 Live scan technology and biometric identification products feature in the arrangement, and will be utilized in 32 city police force branches and three immigration locations.

 In the 2010s, the police force played a prominent role in handling the 2014 Hong Kong protests and 2019–20 Hong Kong protests.
 The Hong Kong Police Force has faced allegations of misconduct, including the use of excessive force, in both the 2014 protests and the 2019 protests, leading to several lawsuits filed in October 2019 against the HKPF for allegations of misconduct.
 A range of controversies involving the police left the force's popularity plunging after 2014, but even more so after 2019.

 Following Chris Tang's appointment as the Commissioner of Police in November 2019, the police force changed its motto from "We serve with pride and care", which had been used for more than 20 years, to "Serving Hong Kong with honour, duty and loyalty."
 The Economist suggested that this change would curry favour with the central government of China.

 With the passage of the Hong Kong national security law in mid-2020, the force established a National Security Department, charged with investigating and arresting offenders for NSL violations.
 Edwina Lau, Deputy Commissioner of Police (National Security), is tasked to head the unit.
 The department's number 2, Frederic Choi, was caught by colleagues during an anti-vice raid on an unlicensed massage parlour in April 2021.
 The police later cleared him of "wrongdoing" but he remains on leave.

 In November 2020, the Hong Kong Police Force launched a hotline where residents can report breaches of the national security law that China imposed earlier in the year.

-In July 2022, during the flag raising ceremony marking the 25th anniversary of the handover, the Hong Kong Police Force and all Hong Kong Disciplined Services, are phasing out forever their regular Footdrills, English verbal command and parade, inherited from their colonial past, in favor of the « Goose step » of the People Liberation Army of the PRC.

-Officials says that, it was a way to « Show patriotism to the motherland ».
+In July 2022, for the flag raising ceremony marking the 25th anniversary of the handover, the Hong Kong Police Force and all Hong Kong Disciplined Services, ceased to use the parade drills and English verbal commands inherited from their colonial past.
+Instead, the « goose step » of the Chinese People's Liberation Army was used.
+Officials stated that this was a way to "show patriotism to the motherland".

-For months, Cadets and Officers practice at Fanling Police College under the supervision of Chinese soldiers of the PLC stationed in Hong Kong.
+For months, cadets and officers had practiced at Fanling Police College under the supervision of Chinese soldiers of the PLA stationed in Hong Kong.

-It was also noticed that all the bagpipes from the Hong Kong Police Band did not take part in any ongoing ceremony.
+It was also noted that the bagpipers from the Hong Kong Police Band did not take part in any ongoing ceremony.

 In August 2022, the Public Relations Wing announced that it would monitor public opinion online and fight "fake news".